-iCOMPLY TERMS AND CONDITIONS
+iCOMPLY TERMS AND CONDITIONSDownload T&Cs

+This document sets out the terms and conditions (“Conditions”) upon which CODE provides Membership Services to its Members and Consultancy Services and other Services to its Clients (i.e. Members and non-Members).
+Definitions used in these Conditions are set out in Appendix 1 below.
 Members should read these Conditions in conjunction with their Subscription Agreement, which sets out the Membership Services they have subscribed for and certain financial and other terms in relation to their membership.
 Clients should read these terms in conjunction with their agreement with CODE for the provision of the Consultancy Services and/or other Services.

-- c.
+d.
 Subject to the Agreement, CODE hereby grants to the Member a non-exclusive and non-transferable right to permit its Authorised Users to use during the Subscription Term the Subscribed Services solely for the Member’s internal business operations at the Member’s Subscribed Practices.

-- f.
+h.
 The rights provided under this clause are granted to the Member only.

 2. ADDITIONAL SUBSCRIPTIONS

 a.
 The Member may, from time to time during the Subscription Term, request to upgrade its Subscription by upgrading its Membership Package and/or purchasing additional Membership Services.
 If the Member wishes to upgrade its Subscription the Member should contact CODE.

 3. SUBSCRIPTION TERM